ferrywlto/cs-ticketing/README.md

     -

 ## Assumptions
-- Once a message is send, it cannot be edited for integraty.
+- Once a message is send, it cannot be edited for integrity.
-- All CS Agents share the same avatar and share the same name.
+- All CS Agents share the same avatar and share the same name "CS Agent".
 - The list of tickets shows only "open" and "in resolution" tickets.
 - The buttons of creating a new ticket and resolving a ticket is limited to player.
 - When a player sign-in, they can only see their own tickets on the ticket list.
-    - Player can see all tickets on ticket list, including resolved tickets, in revsere chronlogical order.
+    - Player can see all tickets on ticket list, including resolved tickets, in reverse chronological order.
 - When an agent sign-in, they can see all tickets that are open or in-resolution.
 - There will be two sign-in pages:
     - One for player
     - One for agent
 - Ticket can be handled by any agent, no assignment required.
+- Assume user will refresh the page to load latest ticket status.

 ## Technical Decisions
 - Using In-memory database due to keeping the project as simple as possible without external dependencies, this make sure user can run on their machine regardless of platform.
 As data persistency is not a mandatory in requirements.
-- Using Entity Framework is not mandatory, as a clear data access layer should abstract the infrastrucutre and underlying implementation details.
-The same data access API should work with different storage provder interfaces.
+- Using Entity Framework is not mandatory, as a clear data access layer should abstract the infrastructure and underlying implementation details.
+The same data access API should work with different storage provider interfaces.
 - Basic username and password are used as authentication mechanism as the project is not aim for secure production use, in real world we should use more secure approach like OAuth + MFA.
 - Due to the same reason the agent or user account management is not included in this project.

 ## Design
-- We will use .NET Aspire to orchestate the following projects:
+- We will use .NET Aspire to orchestrate the following projects:
     - Domain Model
     - Infrastructure - EF Core, repositories, external services.
     - Application - Orchestration of business logic and domain objects.